 Involvement in sports is the most popular extracurricular activity for high school students.
 Sports require time and energy, but surprisingly that doesn’t come at the cost of academic performance.
-Sports participation is associated with higher GPAs, lower dropout rates and stronger commitments to school compared to the average, non-athlete high school student.
+Sports participation is associated with higher GPAs, lower dropout rates and stronger commitments to school compared with the average, nonathlete high school student.

-Across the U.S, nearly 60 percent of all high students play on a school-sponsored sports team, according to the Centers for Disease Control and Prevention in 2009.
+Across the United States, approximately 60 percent of all high students play on a school-sponsored sports team, according to a 2015 report by Child Trends.
 Boys were more likely to play sports than girls.
 Most school districts have eligibility requirements that require athletes to maintain a certain GPA and avoid absences if they want to play.
-The team may drop an athlete that performs poorly in the classroom.
+The team may drop an athlete who performs poorly in the classroom.

-Over the past decade, GPAs have been increasing for students across America.
-In 2009, the average GPA for a female high school graduate was 3.10 and 2.90 for male students.
-Researchers at Michigan State University determined that students who participated in vigorous sports did 10 percent better in Science, English, Math and Social Studies compared to other students.
-Different studies show various results regarding athlete vs. non-athlete GPAs, with some showing athletes having a full point higher GPA than non-athletes.
+In 2009, the average GPA was 3.10 for a female high school graduate and 2.90 for male students.
+Researchers at Michigan State University determined that students who participated in vigorous sports did 10 percent better in science, English, math and social studies compared with other students.
+Different studies show various results regarding athlete versus nonathlete GPAs, with some showing athletes having a full point higher GPA than nonathletes.

-For female athletes, the advantages don’t end with a higher GPA; playing high school sports also increases their odds by 41 percent for graduating college compared to non-athletes.
-While black and Hispanic athletes show higher GPAs compared to their nonathletic peers, that doesn’t necessary equal long-term success.
-These student athletes have lower rates of college attendance and completion compared to white athletes.
+For female athletes, the advantages don’t end with a higher GPA; playing high school sports also increases their odds by 41 percent for graduating from college compared with nonathletes.
+While black and Hispanic athletes show higher GPAs compared with their nonathletic peers, that doesn’t necessary equal long-term success.
+These student athletes have lower rates of college attendance and completion compared with white athletes.